OpenBB-finance/OpenBB/website/content/platform/usage/basics/index.md

 openbb.ta.atr_chart(data, symbol = "SPY")
 ```

-If the SDK session is from the command line (`python` or `ipython`), a window will open to display the chart.
+If the Platform session is from the command line (`python` or `ipython`), a window will open to display the chart.
 Within an IDE, or Jupyter Notebook, they will be displayed inline and will not have the same toolbars.

 ![openbb.ta.atr_chart](https://github.com/OpenBB-finance/OpenBBTerminal/assets/85772166/b668556b-27a5-49cc-989b-8d7de1e420e2)